-The Patrol Division is the backbone of the Wheeling Police Department.
-It is the most visible part of the department that the citizens of Wheeling see.
+The Patrol Division is the backbone of the Wheeling Police Department and is the most visible part of the department.
 It is the duty of the Wheeling Police Department to complete its mission of protecting the citizens of Wheeling in the most efficient and effective way possible.

 The City of Wheeling is divided into three patrol districts that are patrolled 24-hours a day, covering an area of 14 square miles.
 The Wheeling Police Department's patrol districts are comprised of the North, South and East districts.
 All districts are broken down into two "beats" - six total in the city.
 31/32 beat cars are the south district, 41/42 beat cars are the east district and 51/52 beat cars are in the north district.